 There are different Medicare Advantage plan types that can be hard to understand since select plans are available in certain areas.
 Below, we’ll discuss the 4 types of Medicare Advantage plans.

-To add more acronyms to the list, these supplement plans are broken down into different plan types.
-Plan types include HMO, PPO, SNP, PFFS, and MSA.
+Medicare Advantage plans include HMO, PPO, SNP, PFFS, and MSA.
 These plans and plan types come with a ton of information.

-Medicare Advantage (MA) Plans are also private insurance plans that help with gaps in Medicare coverage.
+Medicare Advantage Plans are private insurance plans that help with gaps in Medicare coverage.
 Although they sound like Medigap plans, don’t confuse the two as they have some notable differences.

-To be eligible for MA enrollment you must enroll in Medicare Parts A and B and be current on Part B premium payments.
+To be eligible for Advantage enrollment, you must enroll in Parts A and B and be current on Part B premium payments.

 Beneficiaries with End-Stage Renal Disease (ESRD), won’t qualify for Advantage plans

-About 30% of Medicare beneficiaries choose Medicare Advantage plans over Medigap plans due to the cost of premiums being much lower.
+About 30% of recipients choose Advantage plans over Medigap plans due to the cost of premiums being much lower.
 The only premium cost you must pay for MA is your monthly Part B premium.

-Your Medicare Advantage plan will pay for the cost of healthcare bills, rather than Original Medicare.
-Beneficiaries pay costs for services from providers in the plan’s network.
-Although the value of copayments is reasonable, you’ll want to still look over them prior to enrollment.
+Your Advantage plan will pay for the cost of healthcare bills, rather than Medicare.
+Beneficiaries pay expenses for services from providers in the plan’s network.
+Although the value of copayments is reasonable, you’ll want to still look over them before enrollment.

 Many Advantage plans come with a Part D coverage plan, so enrolling in a separate drug plan isn’t necessary.
 For some, the convenience of this is great!